 IV.
 BEFORE LEAVING:

-PROGRAM NOTIFICATION: You will receive an official approval email from Emory College Study Abroad once you submit a copy of your official acceptance letter from the Non-Emory program.
+ONLINE REQUIREMENTS: You must complete the new post-acceptance requirements in your Emory College Study Abroad application online.
+If you do not complete all online requirements prior to departure, you risk having your approval to earn credit from this program rescinded.
 If you decide to withdraw from the program, you must submit a letter of withdrawal to Emory College Study Abroad.

 PRE-DEPARTURE ORIENTATION: Semester students are REQUIRED to attend the Emory College Study Abroad orientation session for semester/year-long students.
 Summer students are advised to meet with an Emory College Study Abroad Advisor prior to departure.
 Failure to attend may result in you missing essential information.
 Failure to complete and return any required forms will prevent the final processing of your petition.